Følgende er desværre/heldigvis på engelsk.

 Welcome to a short text about Assertive Communication.
 7 key Insights.

 If you follow this link you will see a YouTube video in which I expand on the insights.
-This video by the way is part four in a series of 12 about the “existential crisis”.

 A basic requirement for a good life, is the ability to communicate properly.
 In this essay style video I will take you on a trip regarding some of my own thoughts and conclusions about the art of being good at articulating yourself.